Maintaining Your Portfolio is a Rebalancing Act

 Markets bounce around.
 That’s just what they do.
+If they didn’t, they wouldn’t reflect our ever-changing world.
 As a result, your portfolio bounces around, too, which means your portfolio will eventually look different than it did when you started.
 Specifically, you’ll be taking the wrong amount of risk.
 We will want to bring your portfolio back to where it should be through a process we call “rebalancing.”

 That sounds simple enough – just sell the stuff that went up, and buy the stuff that went down, right?
 Actually, we need to pay attention to a lot of potential frictions – a perfect asset allocation doesn’t mean that much if we make a mess of everything else.